Kevin De Freitas

-Kevin De Freitas is a Canadian music video and commercial director.
+Kevin De Freitas is a Canadian filmmaker.

 Career

-He directed the Canadian series of PSAs for Bono’s Make Poverty History ‘Click’ campaign, which was part of the Live 8 concert event for Africa.
+De Freitas has worked with Universal, BMG, Columbia Records, Def Jam, Sony, EMI, VP Records, Boost Mobile, ACLC Advertising, and The Hershey Company.
+He directed the Canadian series of 30 and 60 sec.
+Make Poverty History "Click" campaign PSAs for the Live 8 concert event for Africa, produced by Bono (U2).

-NorthBay Media Arts commissioned Kevin De Freitas to direct their script "Toobie", a coming of age story about bullying.
+NorthBay Media Arts commissioned him to direct their script "Toobie".
+A coming-of-age story centered on bullying.
 The 45min Short Feature Film premiered at the Maryland International Film Festival.
-Over 10,000 middle school students per year watch the film, from Philadelphia to Washington, D. C., to spark conversations about bullying, the power of education, and the ripple effect of making positive decisions.
+Over 10,000 middle school students per year watch the film from Philadelphia to Washington, D. C., discussing conflict resolutions, the power of education, and the ripple effect of making positive decisions.